Bicycle Accident Attorney in Boston

 Value of Comprehensive Legal Teams

-Having a collaborative team ensures that each aspect of your case receives detailed scrutiny from experienced professionals worldwide.
-This multidisciplinary approach at Crowe & Harris, LLP ensures meticulous case preparation, combined legal knowledge, and a more nuanced strategy to fight for your rights effectively in a swift manner.
+Having a collaborative team ensures that each aspect of your case receives detailed scrutiny from experienced professionals.
+This multidisciplinary approach at Crowe & Harris, LLP ensures meticulous case preparation, combined legal knowledge, and a more nuanced strategy to fight for your rights effectively in a prompt and organized manner.

 Bicycle Accident Statistics

 With the ongoing interest in health, exercise, and fitness in the U.S., there are many more cyclists riding around in their cities to and from their jobs.
-According to the National Highway Traffic Safety Administration (NHTSA), there has been a 64% increase in cyclists traveling to work from 2000 to 2012.
+According to the National Highway Traffic Safety Administration (NHTSA), there has been a substantial increase in cyclists traveling to work over the past few decades.
 As you might expect, when a crash occurs between a motor vehicle and a bike, it is the cyclist who is most likely to be severely injured.

-Furthermore, the Centers for Disease Control and Prevention (CDC) reports that in 2015, over 1,000 bicyclists were killed in the U.S., and there were almost 467,000 bicycle-related injuries.
-The data from 2010 indicates that non-fatal crash-related injuries, as well as fatal injuries to bicyclists, caused medical costs to skyrocket and additional expenses to top $10 billion dollars.
+Furthermore, the Centers for Disease Control and Prevention (CDC) reports that in a recent year, over 1,000 bicyclists were killed in the U.S., and there were hundreds of thousands of bicycle-related injuries.
+Data indicates that non-fatal crash-related injuries, as well as fatal injuries to bicyclists, can cause medical costs and additional expenses to total many billions of dollars each year.

 The CDC also reported some of the most serious risks for bicyclists which are listed below:

-• Adults aged 50 to 59 years have the highest bicycle death rates.
+- Adults aged 50 to 59 years have some of the highest bicycle death rates.

-• Children (5-14 years) and adolescents (15-19 years) are at the highest risk of non-fatal accidents, and more than one-third of emergency room visits related to bicycle accidents are from this demographic.
+- Children (5-14 years) and adolescents (15-19 years) are at a high risk of non-fatal accidents, and a significant portion of emergency room visits related to bicycle accidents are from this demographic.

-• Males die six times more often and are injured four times more often on bicycles than females.
+- Males die more often and are injured more often on bicycles than females.

-• Urban areas had the highest rate of bicycle deaths.
+- Urban areas have elevated rates of bicycle deaths.

-• Among bicyclist deaths, 37% had alcohol involvement either for the motor vehicle driver or bicycle rider.
+- Among bicyclist deaths, alcohol involvement for either the motor vehicle driver or bicycle rider is common.

 Recent years have seen attempts to improve urban planning to better accommodate cyclists, with some cities investing in dedicated bike lanes and enhanced traffic control systems.
 Yet, the persistent rise in bike-related injuries underscores the need for ongoing education and infrastructure improvements to help further protect cyclists.